subhankarmanna/bloc_calculator/README.md

 ✨ Beautiful and responsive UI
 ✨ Smooth button animations
 ✨ Minimal and distraction-free
-✨ Runs on Android, iOS, Windows, and more
+✨ Runs on Android, iOS
+✨ Built using clean BLoC architecture

 ---